govuk-once/user-data-platform/README.md

 To build the get data lambda the command: nx run @src/getDataLambda:build To build the post data lambda the command: nx run @src/postDataLambda:build

+# Running the e2e Tests
+command: nx run @test/e2e:deploy-and-test will deploy the code to aws and run the feature tests against it
+command: nx run @test/e2e:e2e will run the tests against currently deployed code.

 # Folder Structure
 ```
 | .github